Select your match

 Enjoying local products

 A beautiful and good spot a few minutes from the Stade de France?
-A café, canteen, restaurant(open continuously), but also a bakery, pastry shop, brasserie and cocktail bar...
+A café, canteen, restaurant(open continuously), but also a bakery, pastry shop, brasserie and cocktail bar.
 La Cantine sauvage has everything to please everyone with.
 One visit is all it takes to become a pillar of this lively place in the heart of Saint-Denis, in a former 1,500 m² antiques shed, a stone's throw from the Puces de Saint-Ouen.
 A 300 space settings and a cheerful vintage decor provide the entertainment.
 In the kitchen, a mixed and seasonal cuisine using almost 100% organic ingredients, mostly coming directly from small producers in the Ile de France, will delight your taste buds.
 The Sunday morning brunch sets the bar high.
-For a gourmet grand slam, just cross the main road.
+For a tasty grand slam, just cross the main road.
 Then, Paris, its great chefs, good restaurants and bistros celebrating French gastronomy are yours.

 Finding a place to stay

-For an option that combines proximity and eco-friendliness, we recommend the Mob House, which opened in January 2022 in the heart of the very picturesque Puces de Saint-Ouen district (it takes half an hour by public transport to reach the Stade de France).
-Designed by architect and designer Philippe Starck as a place to live, rather than just a hotel, Le Mob House is a place to sleep (100 eco-designed rooms) but also to meet and share over a small frichti at the organic brasserie called Feuille de chou, in the 2,000 m² garden with heated outdoor pool, gym or the "conversation" room to replay the game...
+For an option that combines proximity and sustainability, we recommend the Mob House, which opened in January 2022 in the heart of the very picturesque Puces de Saint-Ouen district (it takes half an hour by public transport to reach the Stade de France).
+Designed by architect and designer Philippe Starck as a place to live, rather than just a hotel, Le Mob House is a place to sleep (100 eco-designed rooms) but also to meet and share over a small frichti at the organic brasserie called Feuille de chou, in the 2,000 m² garden with heated outdoor pool, gym or the "conversation" room to replay the game.